Abdülmecid II: Paintings

 Painting of Abdülhak Hamit Tarhan, with the text in Ottoman Turkish saying, "made with the heart".

 Personality

-Murat Bardakçı described Abdulmejid as someone with a large ego, who often had a chip on his shoulder.
+Murat Bardakçı described Abdulmejid as someone with a large ego and was easily agitated.
 His son Şehzade Ömer Faruk married the daughter of his cousin Rukiye Sabiha Sultana.

-Abdulmejid and Vahdeddin would argue over the names of their grandchildren, Vahdeddin proposing simple and austere against Abdulmejid's august and elaborate suggestions.
+Abdulmejid and Vahdeddin would argue over the names of their grandchildren with Vahdeddin proposing simple and austere against Abdulmejid's august and elaborate suggestions.
 Abdulmejid wished for his first granddaughter to be named Neslişah where as with Vahdeddin wished Fatma, so she received both names.
 This argument and compromise would repeat with the namings of Zehra Hanzade Sultana and Necla Hibetullah Sultana.